Noam Almosnino Design Engineer

 Principal Designer / Design Engineer

 Between a design tool and production, there’s a translation layer where intent gets lost, props get misread, and spacing gets eyeballed.
 I built WPUI Lab to remove that layer: a Figma-style editor that renders real WordPress React components instead of drawings of them.
 You drag a Button onto the canvas and it’s an actual @wordpress/components Button.
 Same React code, same props, same rendering.
 When a developer looks at the output, there’s nothing to re-interpret.
 The JSX is already written.
+The intended user is a designer building for the WordPress ecosystem who’s currently working in Figma and handing off specs a developer has to re-interpret into real components.

-The Editor
+The editor

 I built the canvas to work like a design tool.
 Select, drag, resize, nest.
 But everything on it is a live React component from the WordPress design system.
 A 12-column grid governs layout.
 Components snap to width presets (full, two-thirds, half, third, quarter) that map directly to CSS grid spans in the exported code.
 What you see is what the developer gets.